-The style of digital hearing aids has evolved over the years and now come in smaller casings and offers discretion for the wearer - sometimes almost invisible!
+The style of digital hearing aids has evolved over the years and now comes in smaller casings and offers discretion for the wearer - sometimes almost invisible!

-What manufacturers make digital hearing aids?
+What about digital hearing aid manufacturers?
 Below are links to the digital hearing aid manufacturers we have available and the main brands within the industry: